 To illustrate the difficulty level, the elevation profile should give you a really clear picture of what to expect on The Twins Hike.
 On the elevation profile, you can see the Twins on the second hill.

 You can choose to start your hike in the morning and end at Stanley for lunch.
 Or you could plan to end your hike at Stanley just before sunset.
-The views of the sun’s golden light illuminating Stanley is simply amazing!
+The views of the sun’s golden light illuminating Stanley are simply amazing!

 Here’s a quick video of The Twins Hike, so that you can see what to expect.